reposense/RepoSense/docs/ug/cli.md

 ### `--repos`, `-r`

 **`--repos REPO_LOCATION`**: Specifies which repositories to analyze.
-* Parameter `REPO_LOCATION`: A list of URLs or the disk location of the git repositories to analyze, separated by spaces.
+* Parameter: `REPO_LOCATION` A list of URLs or the disk location of the git repositories to analyze, separated by spaces.
 * Alias: `-r`
 * Examples:
   * `--repos https://github.com/reposense/RepoSense.git`
-  * `--repos https://github.com/reposense/RepoSense.git c:/myRepose/foo/bar`: analyzes the two specified repos (one remote, one local) and generates one report containing details of both
+  * `--repos https://github.com/reposense/RepoSense.git c:/myRepose/foo/bar`: analyzes the two specified repos (one remote, one local) and generates one report containing details of both.

 <box type="info" seamless>

-Cannot be used with `--repos`
+Cannot be used with `--repos`.
 </box>
 <!-- ------------------------------------------------------------------------------------------------------ -->

 ### `--since`, `-s`

 **`--since START_DATE`**: Specifies the start date for the period to be analyzed.
-* Parameter: `START_DATE` the first day of the period to be analyzed, in the format `DD/MM/YYYY`<br>
+* Parameter: `START_DATE`: The first day of the period to be analyzed, in the format `DD/MM/YYYY`.<br>
   Default: one month before the current date
 * Alias: `-s`
 * Example:`--since 21/10/2017` or `-s 21/10/2017`